zachtrulby/jackpot-go/README.md

 # jackpot-go
 An exchange trading bot for demonstration purposes.
-I am taking on this product for learning the go language to work on other contributions with API/http requests on future endeavors.
+I am taking on this project for learning the go language to work on other contributions with API/http requests on future endeavors.

 ## Pseudocode